When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Method

 Once all individual stories and discussions were completed, the group reconvened for a round-table discussion.
 Building on the scenarios they had created, participants reflected on several guiding questions.
 First, they considered what kinds of work or duties Manager Clone Agents could reasonably take over on behalf of managers, and which responsibilities should remain human-led.
 Second, they debated the benefits and concerns of using clone agents for managers, and what implications these might have at the individual (for both workers and managers), team, and organizational levels.
 Third, participants discussed how Manager Clone Agents should be designed in the future, including what forms of support would be most useful and what boundaries should be preserved.
 Finally, they compared how managers and workers viewed these issues differently, highlighting the distinct interests and considerations that shaped each group’s stance.
 These round-table conversations allowed participants to move from individual stories to broader reflections, surfacing shared opportunities, points of contention, and open questions about the integration of Manager Clone Agents in future workplace.

-\section{Data Analysis}
+\subsection{Data Analysis}

-We analyzed the workshop materials using reflexive thematic analysis \cite{braun2021one,braun2019reflecting}.
-Our dataset included participants’ written design fiction stories, notes taken during scenario brainstorming, and transcripts from group discussions and round-table synthesis.
+We analyze the workshop materials using reflexive thematic analysis \cite{braun2021one, braun2019reflecting}.
+The dataset included participants’ written design fiction stories, notes from scenario brainstorming, and transcripts from group discussions and round-table synthesis.
 All workshops were audio-recorded and transcribed verbatim.
-To preserve the richness of participants’ accounts, we treated both fictional narratives and reflective commentary as complementary forms of data: the stories captured imaginative possibilities, while the discussions revealed participants’ evaluations, concerns, and reasoning.
+To preserve the richness of participants’ accounts, we treated fictional narratives and reflective commentary as complementary forms of data: stories articulated imaginative possibilities, while discussions revealed participants’ interpretations, concerns, and reasoning about those imagined futures.

+Our analytical approach was primarily inductive.
+Initial codes were generated bottom-up from participants’ narratives and discussions rather than derived from predefined theoretical categories, while still being informed by sensitizing concepts from CSCW/HCI research.
+This orientation allowed us to remain open to unexpected insights while ensuring that interpretations were grounded in participants’ meaning-making.

-The analysis followed an iterative, multi-stage process.
-First, two researchers independently read through all transcripts and narratives to gain familiarity with the data and to note initial impressions.
+The analysis proceeded iteratively.
+First, two researchers independently read through all transcripts and narratives to gain familiarity with the data and note initial impressions.
 Second, we conducted open coding at the sentence and paragraph level, tagging both descriptive content (e.g., tasks automated, benefits cited, risks identified) and relational dynamics (e.g., authority, trust, recognition).
 Third, we collaboratively grouped codes into higher-level categories that captured recurring patterns across workshops.
-Throughout this process, we regularly revisited raw data to ensure that emerging categories remained grounded in participants’ accounts.
+Throughout this process, we repeatedly returned to the raw data to ensure that emerging categories remained grounded in participants’ accounts.